tiagodsilva/ThreadingAnts/README.md

 make
 ```

 and check that things are okay.
+In this sense, there is a set of attributes of the simulation that could be modified; verify, for instance, the preamble at [`main.cpp`](./main.cpp) for details and their names.